kamilburda/gimp-export-layers/README.md

 provided by third-party plug-ins should work as well - at the very least, GIMP DDS Plugin was tested and works correctly.

-To export in raw file format (which has no file extension assigned), type "raw" into the text field.
+To export in raw file format, type "raw" into the text field.
 The file extension will remain in the files.

 To export layers, press the "Export Layers" button.
-The main window is hidden and a small dialog with progress is displayed.
 For the first layer, a dialog corresponding to the file format appears, allowing you to adjust file format settings.
-Not all file formats have settings, so no dialog may appear.
+Some file formats don't have dialogs.

-For subsequent layers, the file export procedure uses the values you specified in the dialog for the first file.
+For subsequent layers, the same settings that you specified in the file format dialog are applied.
 However, some file formats have to display the dialog for each file (more info in Known Issues).

 If you need to stop the export prematurely, press the Stop button.
-If an error was encountered (such as invalid file extension) or the export was stopped, the main window reappears.
+If an error was encountered (such as invalid file extension) or the export was stopped, the main dialog remains open.

 If you want to export the layers with the last values used, you can use the "File -> Export Layers to" menu entry.
 The file format dialog will not be displayed -